kbsali/mandango-docs/mandango-bundle/ensuring-indexes.rst

 Ensuring Indexes
 ================

-To ensure the indexes of your Mandango's document you just have to execute the *mandango:ensure-indexes* command:
+To ensure the indexes of your *Mandango* document, just execute the *mandango:ensure-indexes* command:

 .. code-block:: bash